apollographql/router/examples/supergraph_sdl/README.md

 ```

 ## Implementation
-A plugin may implement the `schema_update` function to receive notifications whenever the router schema is updated.
+A plugin receives the supergraph sdl at startup (when `new` is invoked).
 The schema may then be used in various plugin lifecycle hooks.

 The request lifecycle looks like this: